bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Definitely do first thing tomorrow!
 * Make optometry appointment

+# Today
 * Come up with metadata for individual pages
-    * Bobtail Dominoes
-    * Bobtail Yearlings
+    * Test some pages for each website
     * BYCombo

-# Today
 * BYCombo work
     * Begin work on BY demo page
         * Work on body text